 - Name – consignor or consignee

-- Details of the goods being transported and the registration number of the goods carriage
+- Details of the goods being transported and the registration number of the vehicle carrying the goods

 - The weight of the consignment